 Dr. Brad Goldstein's lab utilizes multiple approaches to identify mechanisms regulating adult basal stem and progenitor cells in the olfactory epithelium, as well as olfactory tissue maintenance and renewal.
 The lab's overall goal is to understand the cellular and molecular mechanisms causing acquired human olfactory disorders, to facilitate the development of new treatments.

 Research from the Duke Voice Care Center is documenting the prevalence of voice disorders and how they affect quality of life.
-Harrison Jones, PhD, is leading a study to examine speech characteristics in individuals with Down syndrome (DS) to assess and describe the nature of speech disorders commonly found in DS individuals.
+Harrison Jones, PhD, is collaborating with Priya Kishnani, PhD, to conduct a systematic investigation into the use of respiratory muscle training (RMT) to increase inspiratory and expiratory strength in adults and children with Pompe disease.
+Dr. Seth Cohen's areas of interest encompass health services research related to voice and swallowing disorders.

 Researchers from our department are leading research endeavors to test and develop assistive technologies that individuals with speech and auditory disorders can use to better communicate.
 Additionally, we are involved in research to create outcomes measurement tools and techniques that measure the impact of assistive technology devices on the lives of people with disabilities and their caregivers.